Before you drop your life savings on the hottest stock your friend told you about, follow these 5 easy steps to become an investor.

 All successful investors became wealthy through diligence and meaningful investing.
 It sure can be easy to make money when every asset class is increasing in value, but throwing your money at random investments without careful planning could end up poorly.

-Step 1) Define Your Investing Objectives
+1. Define Your Investing Objectives & Strategy

-Ask yourself what your objectives as a soon-to-be investor are?
+Ask yourself what your objectives as a soon-to-be investor are.

 Common investing goals may include:

 - Life events (e.g., college, education, home)

 - General Investing

 - Lifestyle goals (buying a luxury watch, car)